Derek-Emsbach/pinteresting-group-project/README.md

 *React router and components*

-Pinterest is a multipage app.
+Pinspired is a multipage app.
 All “pages” are first rendered at a root url “/” then routed to the associated from user interaction.
 The React router handles the logic associated with component navigation, and directs to the corresponding route.
 Re-rendering of child components is done through the React API.

 *Frontend and Backend Interaction*

-Pinterest server interactions are limited to retrieval of data from and modification of the database.
+Pinspired server interactions are limited to retrieval of data from and modification of the database.
 The front end stores the necessary information for rendering upon site entry.
 Other requests are made on a “need to know” basis by various React components.
 This minimizes info passed between the frontend